Marco Altini’s Substack

 The Oura ring provides accurate data and samples during the entire night.
 It’s as simple as that, if you prefer not to measure in the morning, then this is what I recommend.
 Measuring at the finger tends to be of superior accuracy due to closer proximity to blood vessels, and I also like the rigid form, which means you do not have something tightly strapped on you while you sleep (e.g. a wristband or watch).
 HRV4Training integrates with Oura’s APIs so that you can get your Oura data in our app automatically.

-Recent Garmin watches provide night rMSSD, which is of high quality in my experience.
+Recent Garmin or Coros watches provide night rMSSD, which is of high quality in my experience.
 Unfortunately, Garmin has a weird way to report resting heart rate, using the lowest 30-minute window during the previous 24 hours, which sometimes misses the mark entirely.
 I discuss this in more detail here.
 We do not integrate with Garmin, but you can simply enter your night HRV in the questionnaire using manual input.
+We do integrate with Coros, and you can get your night HRV automatically in HRV4Training if you use a Coros watch.

 Whoop band

 The Whoop band since version 3, can be used for night HRV.
 Beforehand, the sensor suffered from an issue with sporadic sampling, which I discuss in greater detail here.
 Currently, the whoop remains more noisy than others in my experience, and also still processes the data in ways that do not give you access to the actual average, but to a weighted version.
-However, the differences are very minimal, and longitudinal changes over time are the same as for other sensors, as I show here.
+However, the differences are small, and longitudinal changes over time are similar to other sensors.
 We do not integrate with Whoop, but you can simply enter your night HRV in the questionnaire using manual input.

 Others